Best breastfeeding positions to soothe you and your baby

-When you are a new mother, you will begin producing milk naturally to sustain your little one’s new life in the world.
+When you are a new mother, after childbirth you will begin producing milk naturally to sustain your little one’s new life in the world.
 However, while breastfeeding is one of the most natural processes of life, it doesn’t make it second nature.
 You and your baby are two unique individuals, and hence, one style of nursing may not be the ideal fit for all moms and babies.
 Here are a few of the best breastfeeding positions to soothe you and your baby.

 1. Cross-Cradle Hold

-If you are a new mom and this is your first time breastfeeding, the cross-cradle hold might be the best breastfeeding position for you and your newborn.
+If you are a new mom and this is your first time breastfeeding your baby, the cross-cradle hold might be the best breastfeeding position for you and your newborn.
 First, sit down in a comfortable chair that has armrests.
 Hold your baby directly in front of you with their tummy touching yours.
 Their body should be cradled in the crook of your arm, facing the opposite breast you’re going to nurse from – use your right arm for your left breast and vice versa.
 Support your little one’s head with an open palm and use your other hand to support your breast in a U-shape hold.
 Without leaning or bending forward, gently guide your baby’s mouth to latch on to your breast.
-The cross-cradle hold is one of the best breastfeeding techniques for newborn babies, particularly if your baby struggles to latch on to your breast correctly.
+The cross-cradle hold is one of the best breastfeeding position techniques for newborn babies, particularly if your baby struggles to latch on to your breast correctly.
 For more tips of breastfeeding and helping your baby latch, you can read our blog on the wonders and benefits of breastfeeding.

 2. The Cradle Hold